ci-lab-cz/crem-pharm/README.md

 ```
 gen_db -i frags.smi -o frags.dat -n 10 -c 10 -v
 ```
 The script supports filtering conformers by energy and RMSD, enumerates stereoisomers for undefined stereocenters and double bonds, etc.
+An example of starting fragments can be found at this [repository](https://doi.org/10.5281/zenodo.17174627)

 ## Pharmacophore query format